camaraproject/Governance/ProjectStructureAndRoles.md

 **How do I propose a decision?**

 Send an email to the Telco Global API Project mailing list with your motion.
 If there is no objection within a reasonable amount of time, consider the decision made.
-If there are objections and no consensus can be found, a vote may be called by a team member.
+If there are objections and no consensus can be found, a vote may be called by a team participant.

-**How do I become a team member?**
+**How do I become a team participant?**

-To become an official team member, you should intend to make ongoing contributions to one or more project(s) for at least three months.
-At that point, a team member (typically a maintainer of the project) may propose you for membership.
-The discussion about this will be held in private, and you will be informed privately when a decision has been made.
+To become an official team participant, you should intend to make ongoing contributions to one or more sub-project(s).
+At that point, a team participant (typically a maintainer of the project) may propose you for membership.
 A possible, but not required, graduation path is to become a maintainer later.

 Should the decision be in favor, your new membership will also be announced on the Telco Global API Project mailing list.

-**How do I add a sub project?**
+**How do I add a sub-project?**

-As a team member, propose the new sub project on the Telco Global API Project mailing list.
-If nobody objects, create the sub project in the GitHub repository.
-Add at least a README.MD explaining the goal of the project, and a MAINTAINERS.MD with the maintainers of the project (at this point, this probably means you).
+As a team participant, propose the new sub-project to the steering committee.
+If steering committee accepts, create the sub project in the GitHub repository.
+Add at least a README.MD explaining the description and the goal of the sub-project, and a MAINTAINERS.MD with the maintainers of the sub-project (at this point, this probably means you).

-**How do I archive or remove a sub project?**
+**How do I archive or remove a sub-project?**

-All sub projects should be kept and not removed.
+As a team participant, propose the removal of a sub-project to the steering committee.
+If steering committee accepts, stop all work in the sub-project, but keep the documentation in the API subfolder (no archiving).

 **How do I remove an inactive maintainer?**

 A maintainer may resign by notifying the team mailing list.
 A maintainer with no project activity for a year will be treated as if they had resigned.
 If there is an urgent need to replace a maintainer, discuss this on the team mailing list.

-**How do I remove a team member?**
+**How do I remove a team participant?**

-Team members may resign by notifying the team mailing list.
-If you think a team member should be removed against their will, propose this to the team mailing list.
-Discussions will be held there in private.
+Team participants may resign by notifying the team mailing list.